MistyCommunity/Documentation/src/content/net-sdk/mistyrobotics-common/data.md

 ### BlinkSettings Properties

 * `BlinkImages` (`IDictionary<string, string>`) - A dictionary of blink mappings for each image on the robot.
-When blinking is enabled, these are the mappings that each image alternates between.
+The first image in each dictionary pair is the "open-eye" image; the second image is the "closed-eye" image.

 ```csharp
 public IDictionary<string, string> BlinkImages { get; set; } = new Dictionary<string, string>();